SonarSource/sonar-java/sonar-java-plugin/src/main/resources/static/documentation.md

 ### API changes

 #### **7.16**

+All the API changes are related to the support of the preview feature of Java 19.

 * New type: `RecordPatternTree`.
-Use this type to explore record patterns (Preview feature in Java 19).
+Use this type to explore record patterns.
 * New method: `RecordPatternTree#type()`.
-Use this method to get the reference type in the record pattern (Preview feature in Java 19).
+Use this method to get the reference type in the record pattern.
 * New method: `RecordPatternTree#patterns()`.
-Use this method to get the patterns nested in the record pattern (Preview feature in Java 19).
+Use this method to get the patterns nested in the record pattern.
 * New method: `RecordPatternTree#name()`.
-Use this method get the optional record pattern identifier (Preview feature in Java 19).
+Use this method get the optional record pattern identifier.
 * Dropped method: `GuardedPatternTree#andOperator()`.
 Use `GuardedPatternTree#whenOperator()` instead.
 * New method: `GuardedPatternTree#whenOperator()`.
-Use this method to get the `when` operator prefixing the guard (Preview feature in Java 19).
+Use this method to get the `when` operator prefixing the guard.
 * Deprecated method: `PatternInstanceOfTree#variable()`.
 Use `PatternInstanceOfTree#pattern` instead.
 * New method: `PatternInstanceOfTree#pattern()`.
 Use this method to get the pattern in an `instanceof` expression.
 When the pattern is a `TypePatternTree`, the variable can then be extracted using `TypePatternTree#patternVariable`.
 * New method: `TreeVisitor#visitRecordPattern()`.
 Use this method to traverse a `RecordPatternTree`.